An isovariant Blakers--Massey theorem: Introduction

 If $u$ is $n$-connected and $v$ is $m$-connected, then the map from $Z$ to the homotopy pullback of $i$ and $j$ (also known as the cartesian gap map of the square) is $(n + m - 1)$-connected.

 Similarly, in a stable category, the suspension functor and the loop functor are inverses of each other.
-This again fails in the category of spaces, but the Freudenthal suspension theorem states that for a highly connected space, the suspension and loop functors are close to being inverses.
+This again fails in the category of spaces, but the Freudenthal suspension theorem, which follows from the Blakers--Massey theorem, states that for a highly connected space, the suspension and loop functors are close to being inverses.
 More precisely, the theorem states that if $X$ is an $n$-connected cell complex, then the map $X \to \Omega \Sigma X$ is $(2n+1)$-connected.
 The Blakers--Massey theorem and the Freudenthal suspension theorem allowed for the development of the stable homotopy category and for its implementation using the category of spectra.

 Versions of the Blakers--Massey and Freudenthal suspension theorems hold in the equivariant setting as well.
-Hauschild first proved an equivariant Blakers--Massey with conclusions on representation-graded homotopy groups in \cite[2.1]{Hau}, and Dotto proved a higher-dimensional genuine version which includes $G$-actions on the diagrams in \cite[2.1.3]{Dot}.
+Hauschild first proved an equivariant Blakers--Massey with conclusions on representation-graded homotopy groups \cite[2.1]{Hau}, and Dotto proved a higher-dimensional genuine version which includes $G$-actions on the diagrams \cite[2.1.3]{Dot}.
 Equivariant suspension theorems were proven by Hauschild (\cite[2.2, 2.3]{Hau}), Namboodiri (\cite[2.3]{namFsusp}, recovered by Dotto in \cite[2.2.1]{Dot}), and Lewis (\cite[5.1]{lewis}).
 Many of these theorems involve suspension by representation spheres, which we do not define (yet) in the isovariant context.

 In this paper, we prove an isovariant Blakers--Massey theorem (and its $n$-cubical generalization) for an isovariant notion of connectivity, analogous to equivariant connectivity, but using mapping spaces of isovariant simplices instead of mapping spaces of orbits.